aenneb/aenneb.github.io/publications.md

 ---

 ## Preprints
+[You ears don't change what you eyes like: People can independently report the pleasure of music and images](https://psyarxiv.com/keud2/).
+Frame, J., Gugliano, M., **Brielmann, A.A.**, & Belfi, A.M.
+(2022).
+PsyArXiv.

 [The intrinsic variance of beauty judgmentThe intrinsic variance of beauty judgment](https://psyarxiv.com/jm83e/).
 Pombo, M., **Brielmann, A.A.**, & Pelli, G. (2022).
 PsyArXiv.